WinFan3672/OpenLife/README.md

 - Garbage spin-off apps that are ovbious cash grabs
 - Functionality in the "God Mode" getting removed, making it weaker and weaker
 # System Requirements
+While the system requirements are very loose, the game has not been tested on Python releases older than 3.8.
+Releases older than 3.6 will not work since string formatting is used very frequently.
+Feel free to play the game on Python 3.6, but remember that only Python 3.8+ are supported.
 ## Windows-Based Systems
 - `Python 3.8+`
 - Windows 10/11